aldro61/kover/doc_example.md

 ## Creating a dataset

-Before learning a model from the example data, we must package the genomic and phenotypic data into a [Kover Dataset]().
+Before learning a model from the example data, we must package the genomic and phenotypic data into a [Kover dataset](doc_dataset.html#creating-a-dataset).
 To convert the example data into such a dataset, use the following command:

 ```